 The posterior cruciate is one of the two cruciate ligaments which are important in stabilising the knee.

-The torn posterior cruciate ligament
+Anatomy of the posterior cruciate ligament

 The posterior cruciate ligament is one of two main ligaments in the centre of the knee, the other being the anterior cruciate ligament.
 It reaches from the back of the upper end of the tibia bone to the roof of the notch in the femur at the front.

 What is the function of the posterior cruciate ligament?